toydotgame/toydotgame.net/v6-dev/formatting.md

 <!-- And, of course, because Markdown is just HTML for dummiez, comments are
      like this! :3 -->
 <hr>
-A horizontal rule appears like that! ↑
+A horizontal rule appears like that! ↑ Emojis should render directly from the
+source: 🕴.
+Syntax like :+1: won't work because uhhhh making that do unicode and not images is annoying.

+<small>This is small text freestanding on its own line!
+Typically, in CSS, this
+is an issue since HTML's `<small>` is an inline element (in contrast to `<p>`), but Jekyll _should_ fix it to be within a paragraph!</small>

 There's a reference here![^1] Hopefully there's a reference list at the bottom to explain it!
 References can also have any name.[^any-name]